Darrkhan/ArchLinux-Workflow/README.md

 # ArchLinux-Workflow
-This repository will contain my actual ArchLinux workflow for everyday use.
-Starting with my installation process.
+This repository will contain my actual ArchLinux workflow for everyday use, starting with the installation process.
 I'm using a btrfs filesystem nested inside an encrypted LVM volume.
-You can follow the whole process or skip the encryption part if you prefer.
+You can follow the entire process or skip the encryption part if you prefer.

 ## Installation guide